danielshulee/GEISHA-Image-Search/README.md

     ├── src
     │   ├── image-search-flask.py  <- The live web app that runs image search
     │   │
-    │   └── search.py      <- Dependencies to run the search engine
+    │   ├── search.py      <- Dependencies to run the search engine
+    │   │
+    │   ├── update-data.py <- A script to update this repository's data as new embryo images are created │   │
+    │   └── last-updated,data-updates-log <- Logs to keep track of when images are updated
     │
     └── img                <- Images for github